nagken/mvpaiagent/README.md

 This MVP demonstrates an enterprise-grade AI system that automatically classifies products into catalog taxonomy by:

 1. **Semantic Retrieval**: Finding similar products using FAISS vector search
-2. **LLM Classification**: Using GPT/Gemini to predict classification codes
+2. **LLM Classification**: Using GPT to predict classification codes
 3. **Validation**: Ensuring predictions meet business constraints
 4. **Feedback Loops**: Continuous learning and monitoring